OmegaTwiddle/extended-yank/README.md

 This package relies on shell calls to xclip or wl-paste and pandoc.
 To get pandoc, use your package manager.
 For example, on Ubuntu:

+For wayland:
+`sudo apt-get install pandoc wl-clipboard`

+For xorg:
-`sudo apt-get install pandoc`
+`sudo apt-get install pandoc xclip`

-If you use arch, btw, you can get it with:
+If you use arch, btw, you can get the depencies this way:

+For wayland:
+`sudo pacman -S pandoc wl-clipboard`

+For xorg:
-`sudo pacman -S pandoc`
+`sudo pacman -S pandoc xclip`

 ## Installation